 As one can see, Weird Al does not employ a band of hacks to produce his music live.
 In 2011, there was a TV special produced by Paramount that showcased the crazy world of Al Yankovic live.
 It features not only the band in full flight, but also the costumes and interludes Al uses to faithfully capture the full effects of his hit song parodies.
 By the end of the show, the band is clearly sapped because playing the songs alone is taxing.
 Adding to the physicality of performing, the constant wardrobe changes adds another layer of stress and energy drain.
 Having watched this entire concert a couple of times, it did not surprise me at all that they changed direction a bit for the 2021 and 2023 tours.

-The 2021 tour (The Ridiculously Self-Indulgent, Ill Advised Vanity Tour (All Originals) and the 2023 outing (The Unfortunate Return of the Ridiculously Self-Indulgent Vanity Tour) was promoted with the following disclaimer: “This is a scaled down tour with minimum production (no costumes, props, or video screens) in smaller theaters and more intimate settings, and Al’s set list will be comprised almost entirely of his original (non parody) songs.”
-The years spent doing the big venue tours with all the bells and whistles have been great, but the Weird One felt it was time to perhaps do something different.
-“More like an MTV: Storytellers kind of show – loser and more unpredictable.
+The 2021 tour (The Ridiculously Self-Indulgent, Ill Advised Vanity Tour (All Originals) and their 2023 outing (The Unfortunate Return of the Ridiculously Self-Indulgent Vanity Tour) were promoted with the following disclaimer: “This is a scaled down tour with minimum production (no costumes, props, or video screens) in smaller theaters and more intimate settings, and Al’s set list will be comprised almost entirely of his original (non parody) songs.”
+The years spent doing the big venue tours with all the bells and whistles have been great, but the Weird One felt it was time to perhaps do something different: “More like an MTV: Storytellers kind of show – loser and more unpredictable.
 If you are expecting the Fat suits and Segues, this probably isn’t the tour for you to see.”

 Why would Al, who made his name as the best parody artist of all, choose to feature his own original songs and not the hits that made him famous?
 There are a couple of reasons.
 First off, Al began adding a few original tunes to each album long enough ago to have amassed a good number of his own songs.
 Parodies require him to seek the original artist’s (or writer’s) permission and then pay them royalties off his own record sales.
 Writing his own songs frees him from both of those obligations and provides him with a different creative outlet.
 Ditching the standard ‘hits and props’ show allows both he and his band to stretch.
 Judging by the lengthy tour title and disclaimer, Weird Al is being honest and forthright about what they are doing.